Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Probabilistic Safety Certificate

 \subsubsection{Constrained optimization}

 Similarly, we can formulate the constrained optimization in the model predictive control (MPC) setting as the following

-where $J$ is the objective function of MPC, $\bar{H}$ is the outlook prediction horizon of MPC.
+where $J$ is the objective function of MPC, $\bar{H}$ is the outlook prediction horizon of MPC, and $D_\sprob (Z_t,U_t)$ is the infinitesimal generator defined in~\eqref{eq:infgen_to_mf}.
 The control action $N'(X_t,L_t,T_t)$ takes the value of $U_t$ in $\mathbf{u}$.
 The optimization problem is designed to satisfy the assumptions of Theorem~\ref{lm:main_lemma} to comply with the safety specification~\eqref{eq:safety_specification}.
 Note that once we formulate the safe control problem into constrained optimization, one can add additional constraints into the same optimization problem~\cite{garcia1989model,mayne2000constrained}.
 It is worth noting that the MPC prediction horizon $\bar{H}$ can be shorter than the horizon to ensure safety because the safety constraint is only imposed for $Z_t$ in \eqref{eq:safe_mpc_formulation}.
 In the special case where the MPC prediction horizon is 1, the constrained optimization becomes

 where $J:\R^m\times\R^m\rightarrow\R$ is the objective function to be minimized.
-The constraint of \eqref{eq:conditioning} imposes that \eqref{eq:safety_condition_each_Zt} holds at all time $t$, and can additionally capture other design restrictions.\footnote{For example, $N'$ is Lipschitz continuous when $J(N(x),u) = u^\intercal H(x) u$ with $ H(x)$ being a positive definite matrix (pointwise in $x$).}
+Note that one can use a performance-oriented nominal controller to define the objective function where $J$ penalizes the deviation from the nominal controller.
+The constraint of \eqref{eq:conditioning} imposes that \eqref{eq:safety_condition_each_Zt} holds at all time $t$, and can additionally capture other design restrictions.\footnote{For example, $N'$ is Lipschitz continuous when $J(N(x),u) = u^\top H(x) u$ with $ H(x)$ being a positive definite matrix (pointwise in $x$).}

 Both additive modification and constrained optimization are commonly used in the safe control of deterministic systems (see~\cite[subsection II-B]{chern2021safe} and references therein).
 These existing methods are designed to find control actions so that the vector field of the state does not point outside of the safe set around its boundary.
 In other words, the value of the barrier function will be non-decreasing in the infinitesimal future outlook time horizon whenever the state is close to the boundary of the safe set.
 However, such myopic decision-making may not account for the fact that different directions of the tangent cone of the safe set may lead to vastly different long-term safety.
 In contrast, the proposed control policies \eqref{eq:additive_modification_policy} and \eqref{eq:conditioning} account for the long-term safe probability in $\sprob$, and are guaranteed to steer the state toward the direction with non-decreasing long-term safe probability when the tolerable long-term unsafe probability is about to be violated.
 Note that $\sprob$ can be computed offline and the controller only needs to myopically evaluate~\eqref{eq:additive_modification_policy} or solve~\eqref{eq:conditioning} in real-time execution.
 In this case, the online computation efficiency is comparable to common myopic barrier function-based methods in a deterministic system.